ANOTHER WORLD OF AWE

 The first time I saw this on a dive off Catalina I was transfixed in a true moment of absolute awe, in a transport of appreciation of the Creation in which we are privileged to exist.

 The photo you see is not mine as I did not have an underwater camera, I could only take a picture with my mind’s eye which I have never forgotten.
-So the photo is an approximation of what I saw, yet it brings back that memorable moment of awe I had almost sixty years ago.
+So the photo is an approximation of what I saw, yet it brings back that memorable moment of awe I had years ago.
 Thanks, Joel.
 (Glimpses of Our Breathtaking World #162)